 A basic (and accurate) understanding of information security and compliance are critical to figuring out how they can positively or negatively affect our businesses.

-To get this understanding we need to define compliance and information security, tackle common misconceptions about information security, and set some principles that can continue to drive this competitive advantage for you.
+To get this understanding we need to define information security and compliance, tackle common misconceptions about security and compliance, and set some principles that can continue to drive this competitive advantage for you.

 What better place to start with a definition of compliance than with the dictionary?